PROGRAMS, SERVICES, AND EVENTS

 For some industries and occupations, it is required that you submit an official record of your fingerprints.
 The Hoover Police Department provides this service to the general public by APPOINTMENT ONLY.

 If your civic group, church group, business, neighborhood, retirement community, youth group, etc. is interested in having an Officer give a safety presentation, let us know!
 We can also assist if you are having an event and you’d like a representative from Hoover PD to attend as a “vendor” with a display table.
 Email us!
-NOTE: please allow at least 2 weeks prior to the event.
+NOTE: Please allow at least 2 weeks prior to the event.

 This is an information sharing program with the PD, and is intended for Hoover residents with family member(s) with special needs (for example, a child or an adult on the autism spectrum, intellectual or developmental disability, Alzheimer’s/dementia patient, etc.).
-You can to communicate those needs with us prior to an emergency.
+You can communicate those needs with us prior to an emergency.

 COMPACT is a collaborative community initiative designed to address the full spectrum of substance misuse in Shelby County through prevention, intervention, and education.
 Hoover Police is proud to be involved in this multi-agency effort that crosses many different jurisdictions.